Aparnarr/Pravega-release-notes/issue-list.md

 Below is a summary of the issues addressed in the [V0.4.0 Release](https://github.com/pravega/pravega/releases) of Pravega.
 For full documentation of the release, a guide to [get started](http://pravega.io/docs/latest/getting-started), and information about the project, see the [Pravega website](http://pravega.io) and [Pravega Github Repository](https://github.com/pravega/pravega).

 The [documentation](http://pravega.io/docs/latest/) for the most recent release can be found at Pravega website.
+The highlights of the Pravega 0.4.0. release are:

+- Over 125 issues have been fixed in this release
+- A new byte API for ingesting unbounded streams (e.g., videos)
+- Higher scalability per stream
+- Updated Docker images to use an Alpine base to reduce image size

 ## New Features